ucldc/ingest_deploy/README.md

 <b>Harvesting infrastructure components</b>

 <i>Consult the <a href="https://docs.google.com/drawings/d/18Whi3nZGNgKQ2qh-XnJlV3McItyp-skuGSqH5b_L-X8/edit">harvesting infrastructure diagram</a> for an illustration of the key components.
-Ask Mark Redar for access to them; note that you will need to log onto the ingest front machine and then into the majorTom machine to run commands</i>
+Ask Mark Redar for access to them; note that you will need to log onto the ingest front machine and then into the majorTom machine to run commands, using these <a href="https://sp.ucop.edu/sites/cdl/apg/OACCalisphere%20docs/Metadata%20harvesting%20Putty%20connection%20instructions.docx">Putty connection</a> instructions</i>

 * <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a>
 * ingest front machine (stage - 52.10.100.133) and ingest front machine (production - 52.11.194.40), for access to: